anorderh/leetcode-prep/Blind75/Arrays-and-Hashing/ContainsDuplicate/README.md

         mapping = set()

         for num in nums:
-            if num in mapping:
+            if num in mapping: # Already present, dupe found return True
-                return True
             else:
-                mapping.add(num)
+                mapping.add(num) # Add to mapping if not present

         return False
 ```